 General Information Regarding the Grace Periods and Use Obligation in Turkey

 The IPC grants 5 years grace period as from the registration date for trademarks to be genuinely put in use.
 Within this period, a trademark cannot be challenged for not being used.
 However, after the completion of this period, a trademark becomes vulnerable against a revocation action due to non-use as per Article 26/1(a) of the IPC.
-Also, if a ground trademark claimed to be similar to the application, is registered for more than 5 years as of the application date (or priority date) of the opposed application, upon request of the applicant, the opponent is asked to prove the genuine use in Turkey on the relevant goods and/or services within the scope of the trademark relied upon the opposition as per Article 19/2 of the IPC.
-Such non-use defence can also be requested during an infringement (as per Article 29/2 of the IPC) or invalidation action (as per Article 25/7 of the IPC) as well if the ground trademark is registered for more than 5 years as of the action’s filing date.
+Also, if a trademark that is the basis for the opposition claimed to be similar to the application, is registered for more than 5 years as of the application date (or priority date) of the opposed application, upon request of the applicant, the opponent is asked to prove the genuine use in Turkey on the relevant goods and/or services within the scope of the trademark relied upon the opposition as per Article 19/2 of the IPC.
+Such non-use defence can also be requested during an infringement (as per Article 29/2 of the IPC) or invalidation action (as per Article 25/7 of the IPC) as well if the trademark that is the basis for the opposition is registered for more than 5 years as of the action’s filing date.

 When a non-use defence request or a revocation action is at the stake, the trademark holders should provide evidence showing genuine use of the concerned trademark.
 If they fail to do so, they should submit justified reason for non-use.